PSYCHOL 3023 - Perception & Cognition

 Group Assignment: Poster Presentation - 30%

 Students will be asked to design an experiment that tests a novel hypothesis related to one of the topic modules in this course.
-This experiment will be presented as a written research poster, and accompanied by a verbal presentation.
+This experiment will be presented as a research poster (format to be advised: printed or digital), and accompanied by an oral presentation.
 This is a group assignment.

 Minor Topic Knowledge Assessments (x 4) - 20% Overall